(Freedom of Information Act, 1991)

 5. Ways in which functions affect members of the public

-The principal effect of the University's operations on members of the public arises from the University's consideration of applications for admission to the University's courses, the education of graduates, and the advancement of knowledge through scholarship and research and the application of these for the benefit of the community.
+The principal effect of the University's operations on members of the public arises from the education of individuals and the advancement of knowledge through scholarship and research and the application of these for the benefit of the community.

 6. External input into University policy formulation